Hall of Literary Glory (Wenhuadian)

 Main Hall of Literary Glory: Take Incense Rituals before Entering

 To enter the main hall before the lecture, the emperor should undergo a unique ritual: his clothes are smoked with incense.
 Inside, two golden cranes grasp black incense sticks, resembling thin candles, donated by foreign countries as treasures.
-These incense sticks are mandatory for officials to smoke their clothes with before delivering lectures to the emperor.
+These incense sticks are mandatory for officials to smoke their clothes before delivering lectures to the emperor.

 Hall of Transmitted Wisdom: Honoring Ancient Sages